Qclaire/crime_watch_simulation/README.md

 # crime_watch_simulation

-## Using a bloom filter, hastable Object Oriented Programming and Java to model an airport security system.
+## Using a bloom filter, hastable, Object Oriented Programming and Java to model an airport security system.

 ### Heard of bloom filters?